Digital Text Analyzer Online

 What is a digital text analyzer?

-A digital text analyzer is an online tool that analyzes text and offers useful writing metrics like word count, character count, readability, keyword density, sentence count, paragraph count, and reading time.
+A digital text analyzer is a free online tool that breaks down any text into useful writing metrics—word count, character count, readability score, keyword density, sentence count, paragraph count, and reading time.
+It helps writers understand their text before publishing, submitting, or sharing it.

 Is this digital text analyzer free to use online?